Thomas R. Berger

 Thomas Rodney Berger QC OC OBC (March 23, 1933 – April 28, 2021) was a Canadian politician and jurist.
+He was of Swedish origin.
 He was briefly a member of the House of Commons of Canada in the early 1960s, entering provincial politics thereafter.
 He led the British Columbia New Democratic Party for most of 1969, prior to Dave Barrett.
 Berger was a justice of the Supreme Court of British Columbia from 1971 to 1983.
 In 1974, Berger became the royal commissioner of the Mackenzie Valley Pipeline Inquiry, which released its findings in 1977.
 After retiring from the bench, Berger continued to practise law and served in various public capacities.
 He was a member of the Order of Canada and the Order of British Columbia.

 Early life and education

 Thomas Rodney Berger was born on March 23, 1933, in Victoria, British Columbia.
 He was the son of Royal Canadian Mounted Police sergeant Theodor Berger and Nettie Elsie Perle, née McDonald.
 Berger received a Bachelor of Arts and Bachelor of Laws from the University of British Columbia in 1955 and 1956, respectively.